Logo

 Unofficial Retiree Decoder: Which company (or companies) am I a retiree or former employee of?

 HP Breakup.
-On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (green-rectangle logo; no hyphen) – was spun out.
+On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (no hyphen; singular; green-rectangle logo) – was spun out.
 Portions of HPE were later spun out into DXC and Micro Focus: HP Breakup

 - US: Health and other benefits.
 HP Benefits Center.
 Operated by Alight Benefits Administration.
 1-800-890-3100 (Outside US/PR/Canada 1-847-883-0465.) https://www.myhpbenefits.com (Ask for a Retirement Specialist.)